ucsc/site-freespeech/_src/scenarios.md

 **What can you do?**

 You can protest the speaker outside of the building in public areas.
 If you plan to use amplified sound during your protest, you"ll first need to get [approval](https://someca.ucsc.edu/resources/protocols.html#amplified-sound).
 You can also use social media to protest and raise awareness about the speaker and your objections or points of rebuttal.
+Another option, if there's a time for audience members to speak, such as a Q-and-A time, is to express a dissenting view or critique the speaker's position.

 ---